How to get a job without really trying

 Create tailored alerts from various job search websites to stay up-to-date on open positions.
 Then fine-tune your profile to attract more recruiters.

-"Let these opportunities land in your inbox," said Vicki Salem, a career expert at Monster.com.
+"Let these opportunities land in your inbox," said Vicki Salemi, a career expert at Monster.com.
 "Keep yourself aware of what is out there."

 Master an elevator pitch